Thursday, August 30, 2007

 In 1995, Blind Melon also contributed a version of the song "Out On The Tiles" to the ''[[Encomium (album)Encomium]]'' tribute album to [[Led Zeppelin]], as well as a promotional CD with a cover of the [[School House Rock]] song "Three is a Magic Number."

 Against the advice of Hoon's drug counselor, Blind Melon went on tour in support of ''Soup''.
 Hoon was found dead of a [[cocaine]] [[overdose]] on [[October 21]] [[1995]] in New Orleans.
-The remaining members released ''[[Nico (album)Nico]]'' (named for Hoon's daughter, only 13 weeks old when her father died) in [[1996 in music1996]], with the profits going to a program that helps musicians with [[drug addictiondrug]] and [[alcohol addiction]]. ''Nico'' contained unreleased songs from the ''Soup'' recording sessions, as well
+The remaining members released ''[[Nico (album)Nico]]'' (named for Hoon's daughter, only 13 weeks old when her father died) in [[1996 in music1996]], with the profits going to a program that helps musicians with [[drug addictiondrug]] and [[alcohol addiction]]. ''Nico'' contained unreleased songs from the ''Soup'' recording sessions, as well as other songs often recorded with only partial instrumentation.
+The closing track, "Letters from a Porcupine", was recorded as a telephone message left by Hoon on a bandmate's answering machine. ''Nico'' included covers of [[Steppenwolf (band)Steppenwolf]] and [[John Lennon]] songs.

 After briefly attempting to continue, Blind Melon officially disbanded on [[March 4]] [[1999]], and the various members went on to other projects.